New Query

 • 2 ethics hours; and

-Take note that no time extension will be granted to Tax Practitioners to fulfill the CPD requirement after 31 December 2024.
-Make sure that you have sufficient CPD for 2024 by answering Integritax quizzes on eVOLVE and attend the SAICA tax-related seminars, for example the monthly Techtalk: Tax, which you may book via the SAICA website.
-The Integritax articles are published in the Accountancy SA– you will need to access these articles and read them before attempting to answer the quizzes.
-Remember to keep a record of your attendance for all learning events and complete quizzes where relevant to verify the CPD for SAICA webcast events.
+4.9.
+Remember to upload a record of your attendance for all learning events and complete quizzes where relevant to verify the CPD for SAICA webcast events.
 Quizzes for SAICA webcasts are available on the eVOLVE platform on the SAICA website.
 You will need to answer the relevant questions after the event.

-*6. I, as the deponent, hereby confirm that during the 2024 SAICA membership period (1 January 2024 to 31 December 2024):
+5.1.
+I, as the deponent, hereby confirm that during the SAICA membership period (1 January to 31 December ):

-NOTE: A serious tax offence is defined as a tax offence for which a person may be liable on conviction to imprisonment for a period exceeding two years, without the option of a fine; or to a fine exceeding the equivalent fine under the adjustment of Fines Act 101 of 1991, currently R120 000.
+A serious tax offence is defined as a tax offence for which a person may be liable on conviction to or imprisonment for a period exceeding two years, without the option of a fine; or to a fine exceeding the equivalent fine under the adjustment of Fines Act 101 of 1991, currently R120 000.

-7. If your response to any of the above statements changes between today and the submission due date of the declaration, please log onto the SAICA Member Portal to log a case (query) to communicate the change in circumstances.
+If your response to any of the above statements changes between today and the submission due date of the declaration, please log onto the SAICA Member Portal to log a case (query) to communicate the change in circumstances.
 Please confirm that you understand this requirement, by selecting the option below.

 1. Tax Practitioner Declaration